FREQUENTLY ASKED QUESTIONS

 It is recommended that patients not fly for at least 48 hours following their vasectomy.

 Can I have sedation during my procedure to alleviate anxiety?

 Patients are routinely recommended to accept light sedation prior to their procedure, at no extra cost.
 This is not a general anaesthetic and will not put you to sleep.
 Sedation aids patient relaxation, and softens the spermatic cord structures within the scrotum, making for a more comfortable procedure.
 It is not strictly necessary and may be dispensed with if desired by the patient.
 Sometimes, in patients with highly retractile testicles, sedation will be necessary in order to proceed.

 Can I have my vasectomy counselling and procedure on the same day?

-A separate consultation prior to procedure day is recommended: this allows adequate consideration of the process, although pre vasectomy counselling and procedure on the same day can be arranged where circumstances make separate visits inconvenient.
-Patients should be aware that there is a slight chance they will be assessed as unsuitable to have the procedure (due to inability to locate their vas deferens).
+For convenience patients may have their pre vasectomy counselling and procedure on the same day.
+Patients should be aware that there is a slight chance they will be assessed as being unsuitable to have the procedure (due to inability to locate their vas deferens).
 This occurs in around 2% of patients.